Benefits of qualifying

 Standardised qualifications provide the route to consistent, high-quality results.
 This benefits the repute of the entire industry, as well as the patients.
 The decision to receive aesthetic treatments should be free from social stigma caused by poor and unnatural results.

-Differentiation in a competitive market
+3. Differentiate yourself in a competitive market

 Aesthetics is an exciting field, as many medical professionals are realising.
 Although aesthetics is a growing market on the consumer end, it is also increasingly popular as a career choice for doctors and nurses, especially with rising numbers of doctors and nurses looking to leave the NHS.